 - P. v.
 S.L.: As an accountant for a nationwide private air transportation company, the defendant supposedly embezzled over $125,000 from that business.
 Prosecutors charged her with several felony embezzlement counts.
 Challenging some of the documentation which the alleged victim provided in support of its claims, the defense negotiated a disposition which permitted the defendant to receive PROBATION with electronic monitoring, while only having to pay $25,000 in restitution.

 - P. v.
-M.T.: A bank repossessed an expensive sports car which the defendant had purchased by providing false information for his loan application.
-Because the bank received a low price of the vehicle at auction, it claimed a loss of $100,000 due to the defendant's conduct.
+M.T.: A bank repossessed an expensive sports car that the defendant had purchased by providing false information for his loan application.
+Because the bank received a low price of the vehicle at auction, it claimed a loss of $100,000 due to the defendant’s conduct.
 The district attorney then charged him with several felonies.
-Over the prosecutor's objection, Attorney Dudley persuaded the judge to impose a PROBATIONARY sentence with no jail time if the defendant provided rapid restitution to the victim institution.
+Over the prosecutor’s objection, Attorney Dudley persuaded the judge to impose a PROBATIONARY sentence with no jail time if the defendant provided rapid restitution to the victim institution.
 The defendant did, in fact, provide such full restitution and successfully completed his term of probation.
 On defense motion, the court later DISMISSED the case.